ray-project/ray/doc/source/cluster/vms/user-guides/logging.md

 After choosing a log processing tool based on your needs, usually you need to perform the following step:

 1. Ingest log files on each node of your Ray cluster as sources.
 2. Parse and transform the logs based on your needs.
-You may want to use [Ray's structured logging](../../../ray-observability/user-guides/configure-logging.rst) to simplify this step.
+You may want to use [Ray's structured logging](../../../ray-observability/user-guides/configure-logging.md#structured-logging) to simplify this step.
 3. Ship the transformed logs to log storage or management systems.

+## Redirecting Ray logs to stderr
+By default, Ray logs are written to files under the ``/tmp/ray/session_*/logs`` directory.
+It may not be ideal if the log processing tool needs log to be written to stderr in order for them to be captured.
+View [configuring logging](../../../ray-observability/user-guides/configure-logging.md#redirecting-ray-logs-to-stderr) for details on redirect all the logs to stderr of the host nodes instead.